pip-services/pip-services-docs/content/en/net/commons/data/any_value.md

 #### GetAsTypeWithDefault
 Converts an object's value into a value defined by a specified typecode.
-If conversion is not possible, it returns default value.
+If the conversion is not possible, it returns the default value.
 **T** - the class type.

 > `public` T GetAsTypeWithDefault\<T\>(T defaultValue)